PanicStation.org

 Important note

-This is general information, not professional engineering, legal, or emergency advice.
-If there is any immediate risk to life, call 911.
+This is general information, not engineering, legal, insurance, emergency-response, or other professional advice.
+Call 911 for an immediate threat to people.

 Additional Resources